-This can be caused by introducing an object into your pet’s gastrointestinal system; it can also indicate digested blood.
+This can be caused by introducing an object into your pet’s gastrointestinal system, indicating digested blood.
 It could also mean that your dog ate charcoal (which is used to treat poisonings).

 Your dog’s diet often causes this colour.
-It can also indicate that they have vomited foam or froth from their stomach, which means that they’re vomiting bile.
+It can also indicate that they vomited foam or froth from their stomach, which means they’re vomiting bile.

 Yellowish White Vomit

 This could mean that there are traces of digested fat in the vomit.
 It can also indicate a pancreatic issue.

 When Should I be Worried About My Dog Vomiting?

 Whenever you notice your dog vomiting, there could be something seriously wrong.
 The colour of their vomit can provide a clue to what they might have eaten and if there is a serious condition going on.
 Knowing the difference between the colours could save a life!